KannonZenetism/zenetism-field-physics/the-zenetist-canon/canonical-stabilization/terminological-lockdown-protocol.md

 - the bifurcal lattice itself,
 - bifurcal coherence,
 - bifurcal structure,
-- bifurcal polarity,
+- bifurcal root-distinction,
-- or the lawful dual-arc architecture as a whole.
+- or the lawful bifurcal-arc architecture as a whole.

 Examples: